Review on The Boat Inn

-Ann Holden and her team have transformed this roadside pub between the A5 and the canal into a fine modern hostelry with the emphasis firmly on food.
-Inside all is immaculate, with light streaming in from a big skylight, bright plastic flooring and striking prints in the bar.
-Potted palms and café-style furniture add to the contemporary bistro mood, and there's a landscaped decking area outside.
+Chef patron Liam Dillon and his team have transformed this roadside pub between the A5 and the canal into a fine modern hostelry with the emphasis firmly on food.
+Inside all is immaculate, with light streaming in from a big skylight, pale coloured walls and wooden tables set with smart contemporary chairs, all overlooked by an open-to-view kitchen.
+When the sun shines there's the added bonus of a landscaped decking outside.

 Restaurant Opening Times